-As the saying goes, fail to plan and you plan to fail.
-In the hyper-competitive world of social media marketing, you need a road map and a compass to guide your campaigns.
+As the saying goes, “Fail to plan and you plan to fail”.
+In this hyper-competitive world of social media marketing, you need a road map and a compass to guide your campaigns.
 This is where social media marketing planning comes into play.

 Contrary to popular belief, social media marketing is more than just creating content to advertise your products online.
 When utilised properly, you can reap the benefits such as building stronger relationships with your customers, and gaining deeper insights into your customer’s needs and wants.
 (You can read more to discover the various benefits of social media marketing.)

 To take your social media marketing campaigns to the next level so that you can stand apart from your competitors, you need a detailed and systematic social media marketing plan to keep track of your marketing goals, align your resources to the right channels and campaigns, and ensure success.

 How to Set Social Media Marketing Goals?

 Before crafting a social media marketing plan, you need to determine what you are using social media for.
 What are the goals that your brand hopes to achieve?
 How do you determine success?
 Social media objectives should be aligned with your business goal, such as increasing brand awareness, attracting leads, triggering sales, strengthening engagement, or gaining website traffic.

 Key Performance Indicators (KPIs) and metrics also play an important role at this stage.
 The social media goals are dependent on the KPIs that are chosen.
 You should always tie your KPIs to the goal you want to achieve.